abbasabidi85/Colleger-College-Community-App/README.md

-# Colleger- A College Community App
+# Colleger - A College Community App

 The project objective of the Colleger- College Community App is to create a centralized platform that facilitates seamless communication and enhances engagement within the college community.